hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 for hardware (writing CUDA code for NVIDIA GPUs won't help you with Intel Xeon Phi).
 So, the question arises: Is there any way to ease this difficulty?

-[Kokkos](https://github.com/kokkos) is one of the programming models that strives to be an answer to this portability issue.
-The primary objective of Kokkos is to maximize the amount of user code that can be compiled for various devices but obtaining comparable performance as compared to if the code was written in a  native language specific to that particular device.
-How does Kokkos achieve this goal?
+[KOKKOS](https://github.com/kokkos) is one of the programming models that strives to be an answer to this portability issue.
+The primary objective of KOKKOS is to maximize the amount of user code that can be compiled for various devices but obtaining comparable performance as compared to if the code was written in a  native language specific to that particular device.
+How does KOKKOS achieve this goal?

 1. It maps a C++ *kernel* to different backend languages (like CUDA and OpenMP for example).